 The Hennepin Canal was an engineering marvel.
 Many techniques and materials used in the construction industry today got their start right here.
 But commercially the canal never paid off.
 First, it got a late start.
-Although planning began in 1854, the Hennepin didnít open until 1908.
+Although planning began in 1854, the Hennepin didn’t open until 1908.
 By then, railroads were carrying most of the cargo between Chicago and Rock Island.
-Then, in the 1920s, the Illinois River was enlarged so it could carry bigger cargo barges and compete with the railroads.
-But these barges were too big to fit in the Hennepin.

 Hennepin Canal State Park

-This lift bridge, on the Illinois and Mississippi ĎHennepiní, Canal was erected in 1904.
+This lift bridge, on the Illinois and Mississippi ‘Hennepin’, Canal was erected in 1904.
 It provided farmers access to their land.
-A wheel Ďwindlassí in the center was turned to bring the large weights down, which caused the chains to lift the bridge, thus allowing ample room for canal boats to pass.
-The Canal was closed to barge traffic in 1951.
-This marker presented to the Wyanet Bicentennial com.
-July 1976
+A wheel ‘windlass’ in the center was turned to bring the large weights down, which caused the chains to

 Erected 1976 by State of Illinois and Wyanet Bicentennial Com.

 Location.
 41° 21.887′ N, 89° 36.404′ W. Marker is in Wyanet, Illinois, in Bureau County.
-Marker is on U.S. 6, on the left when traveling west.
+Marker is on Hennepin Canal Parkway Trail (U.S. 6), on the left when traveling west.
+3 state park markers and 1 commemorative plaque that can be viewed on access road off south side of US 6, west of Wyanet, Illinois.
 Touch for map.
-3 state park markers and 1 commemorative plaque that can be viewed on access road off south side of US 6, west of Wyanet, Illinois.
 Marker is in this post office area: Wyanet IL 61379, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 3 other markers are within 9 miles of this marker, measured as the crow flies.
-Wyanet Soldier's Memorial (approx. 1.2 miles away); Thomas History Museum (approx. 1.2 miles away); Owen Lovejoy Home (approx. 8.2 miles away).
+Wyanet Soldier's Memorial (approx. 1.2 miles away); In Memory of Henry Thomas (approx. 1.2 miles away); Owen Lovejoy Home (approx. 8.2 miles away).

 Categories. • Bridges & Viaducts • Industry & Commerce • Man-Made Features • Waterways & Vessels •